 Cryptococcosis can affect any organ following haematogenous dissemination.
 Clinical presentation of non-CNS/non-pulmonary disease without fungemia is rare, but possible.
 The absence of documented fungemia does not exclude dissemination.
-Barring direct inoculation into the skin following trauma, extrapulmonary disease is by definition “disseminated disease” and generally requires consideration for CNS-based therapy.
+Barring direct inoculation into the skin following trauma, extrapulmonary disease is by definition “disseminated disease” and generally requires consideration for aggressive induction therapy.
 There are no clinical treatment trials for non-pulmonary, non-CNS cryptococcosis.

 Importantly, visual changes noted in CM are frequently related to raised ICP and do not necessarily indicate direct eye involvement.
 Ocular cryptococcosis can occur96,97 but is unusual and requires formal ophthalmological documentation and management.
 Isolated skeletal osteomyelitis is rare and often requires a combined surgical and medical approach.98-100 Skin lesions may be polymorphic.